-The Ohio Casino Control Commission has the responsibility to ensure the integrity of casino gaming, skill-based amusement machines and fantasy contests by licensing, regulating, investigating and enforcing state laws.
+The Ohio Casino Control Commission has the responsibility to ensure the integrity of casino gaming, sports gaming, skill-based amusement machines and fantasy contests by licensing, regulating, investigating and enforcing state laws.

 The Ohio Casino Control Commission is a bipartisan regulatory body made up of seven Commissioners, an Executive Director and supporting staff that provides oversight of the casino gaming industry in Ohio.